chatbot.yaml configuration file

 # - An error occurred when processing your request.

-subsection should contain messages localized based on user locale data.
+The locales subsection should contain messages localized based on user locale data.

 In this subsection, the keys are language ISO codes, and the values are the message texts themselves.

-property, you can configure the text
+In the defaultMessage property, you can configure the text

-which will be sent by default if the necessary language or the locales
+which will be sent by default if the necessary language or the locales section itself is missing.

-, in which case a random error message will be chosen every time.
+You can also set a list of such messages in defaultMessages, in which case a random error message will be chosen every time.

-section is missing, the bot will not respond at all if an error occurs.Injector
+messages.onErrorsection is missing, the bot will not respond at all if an error occurs.Injector

 injector: